pommevilla/pesi-cluster-analysis/README.md

 *Work in progress*

-Pesica is a collection of tools to detect and extract pESI plasmid contigs from *Salmonella Infantis* genomes, and to assign them to clusters based on presence/absence of genes in an existing pangenome.
-There are three steps in the pipeline:
+Pesica is a collection of tools to detect and extract pESI plasmid contigs from *Salmonella Infantis* genomes.
+The two main steps in the pipeline are:

 * Screening: Detect the presence of marker genes in the input genomes that indicate the presence of the pESI plasmid
-* Extraction: If pESI is detected in the previous step, extract the plasmid contigs from the input genomes and annotate them
+* Extraction: If pESI is detected in the previous step, extract the plasmid contigs from the input genomes

-* Ordination: Given a plasmid genome, insert it into an existing pangenome and cluster it into that pangenome.
+After using the pipeline, you will a fasta file containing the extracted pESI-like contigs and its annotations.

 ## Contents